-A distributed systems is a collection of processors that do not share memory, peripheral devices, or a clock.
+A distributed system is a collection of processors that do not share memory, peripheral devices, or a clock.
 The processors communicate with one another through communication lines called network.
 The communication-network design must consider routing and connection strategies, and the problems of contention and security.

 Command Interpreter System

 A command interpreter is an interface of the operating system with the user.
 The user gives commands with are executed by operating system (usually by turning them into system calls).
-The main function of a command interpreter is to get and execute the next user specified command.
-Command-Interpreter is usually not part of the kernel, since multiple command interpreters (shell, in UNIX terminology) may be support by an operating system, and they do not really need to run in kernel mode.
+The main function of a command interpreter is to get and execute the next user-specified command.
+Command-Interpreter is usually not part of the kernel, since multiple command interpreters (shell, in UNIX terminology) may be supported by an operating system, and they do not really need to run in kernel mode.
 There are two main advantages to separating the command interpreter from the kernel.